2 Days in Lisbon: A Compact, Comprehensive Lisbon Itinerary

 Two Can’t Miss Lisbon Neighborhoods - Bairro Alto & Chiado

-If I was looking at your Lisbon itinerary, I would need to see these two historic districts on there.
+On your trip to Lisbon Portugal, you have to visit these two historic districts.
 These two distinct but connected neighbourhoods make for an excellent place to walk around and explore the true architecture and feeling of being in Lisbon.

 Turning around every corner, you’ll find narrow streets, beautifully tiled buildings and churches in true Portuguese fashion, and little shops and restaurants perfect for stopping for lunch.
 These neighbourhoods, in my opinion, really have the heart and soul of the city beating through them.